git-cola/git-cola/README.md

 This will generate an installer in `build/nsis/`.

-## WINDOWS HISTORY BROWSER CONFIGURATION UPGRADE
+## Windows "History Browser" Configuration Upgrade

-You may need to configure your history browser if you are upgrading from an older version of Git Cola.
+You may need to configure your history browser if you are upgrading from an older version of Git Cola on Windows.

 `gitk` was originally the default history browser, but `gitk` cannot be launched as-is on Windows because `gitk` is a shell script.